Coronavirus Updated 20/07/2020

-All Primary schools in Romero and Cardinal Wiseman will be open for children of key workers.
+All Primary schools in Romero and Cardinal Wiseman are now closed for the summer holiday.

 Important Education Updates